HOMAGE

 Homage is a short film that combines grand entertainment with deeply personal themes, operating on a larger international scale than most short films.
 With filming locations spanning Norway’s snow-covered mountains to Japan’s historic temple sites, and action-packed sequences from both the Viking and samurai worlds, the film creates an epic backdrop for a subtle drama about loss, belonging, and ambition.

-With Kristofer Hivju (Game of Thrones, Force Majeure, The Witcher) in the role of the father, the project gains weight and presence, while the film's multicultural dimension – featuring dialogue in Norwegian, English, and Japanese – enhances its international appeal.
+With Kristofer Hivju (Game of Thrones, Force Majeure, The Witcher) in the role of the father, and Eili Harboe (Thelma, Succession) as Ronja, the project gains weight and presence.
+The film's multicultural dimension – featuring dialogue in Norwegian, English, and Japanese – enhances its international appeal.
 The unique blend of action, personal drama, and visual storytelling makes Homage a project with the potential to move and captivate a global audience.
-At the same time, its 25–30-minute runtime strikes a perfect balance between the festival format and commercial appeal for streaming platforms.

 Through Ronja’s story, the film explores how, in facing life’s greatest challenges – such as the loss of a loved one – we can discover a new understanding of what truly matters.
 Homage is an invitation to confront emotions we often avoid: guilt, grief, and the clash between ambition and the need to be seen.
 The film aspires to create an experience that is both personal and universal, a narrative that resonates deeply and leaves a lasting impression.